 While financial returns may not be buyers’ dominant motivation, all tout the enduring investment value of antique rugs.
 Many pieces remain in families for generations and come to market only when heirs, perhaps focused on sexier markets, decide to sell their antiques.
 Last month, Claremont Rug Company began selling a diverse 225-piece collection from a patrician family based in New York’s Hudson Valley.

 Because truly rare rugs emerge so infrequently on the international market it is hard to track their re-sale value.
 And because the rugs were produced anonymously, collectors are unable to monitor comparable works by the same artists.
 But market insiders believe antique oriental rugs to be universally undervalued.
 “These rugs are phenomenal art, but they’re not priced anything like what they’re really worth.
-They’re not recognised yet,” says Jon Schreiber, a collector.
-For the past two decades he has specialised in world-class Caucasian tribal rugs.
+They’re not recognized yet,” says Jon Schreiber, a collector.
+For the past two decades he has specialized in world-class Caucasian tribal rugs.
 “Someday, not that far in the future, they’ll take off the way paintings have.”

 Yet these “drought-like conditions” have caused prices to rise in recent years.
 “High-collectible and museum-level rugs are only a minute percentage of all rugs,” Winitz says.
 “The majority went into private collections between 25 and 75 years ago.
 We’re talking about a market where demand is much greater than supply.”
 Winitz says that during the past five years, many clients have become voracious about collecting, purchasing between 50 and 200 rugs each.
 But for now, antique rugs are generally priced lower than other art forms.